redhat-developer-adoption-emea/cloud-native-developer-series-guides/create-catalog-che.md

 Using Spring Boot maven plugin, you can conveniently run the application in Eclipse Che and test the endpoint.
 In Eclipse Che, click on the run icon and then on **run spring-boot**.

-> You can also run the inventory service in Eclipse Che using the commands palette and then **run > run spring-boot**
+> You can also run the Catalog service in Eclipse Che using the commands palette and then **run > run spring-boot**

 When you see `Started CatalogApplication` in the logs, you can access the Catalog REST API.
 Let’s test it out using `curl` in a new terminal window: